 Excel is still the top choice for ad-hoc analysis and unique, tailored models.
 If collaboration, automation, and scaling aren’t barriers, keep leaning on Excel’s flexibility.

-But here’s the truth: Most model owners eventually need more.
-Models that start off simple become your planning and board tool.
+But most model owners eventually need more.
+Models that start off simple eventually become your planning and board tool.
 At that point, the work of manual updates, keeping track of versions, and running what-if scenarios gets in the way of strategic finance.
-Don’t replace Excel outright.
-Replace the parts that slow you down.
+You don’t need to replace Excel entirely.
+Just replace the specific workflows that slow you down.
+Use Runway for the collaborative, multi-scenario planning that Excel wasn't designed to handle.

-Runway gives you spreadsheet power with built-in structure.
-The model stays current, everyone works from the same version, and all changes are transparent.
-You spend less time firefighting complexity, more time leading the business.
+Runway gives you spreadsheet-like power within a structured, collaborative platform.
+The model stays current automatically, everyone works from a single source of truth, and all changes are transparent.
+You spend less time firefighting complexity, which frees you to actually lead financial strategy.

 Achieve more with flexible FP&A

-The decision is simple: Excel gives total freedom and control for tailored, ad-hoc modeling.
-Runway gives teams structure, speed, positive collaboration, and automation for confident cross-functional planning.
+The decision is simple: Excel delivers unmatched flexibility and control for customized, ad-hoc modeling.
+Runway provides structure, speed, seamless collaboration, and automation designed specifically for confident cross-functional planning at scale.

-Curious to see how Runway measures up against Excel?
-Book a demo and bring your own model.
-See how dimensional modeling, automated actuals, and scenario planning transform your finance workflow.
+Book a demo to see how dimensional modeling, automated actuals, and scenario planning transform your finance workflow.